alifiafia/vastar-sdk-personal/sdk-golang/README.md

 📚 **[→ Connector Developer Guide](./CONNECTOR_DEVELOPER_GUIDE.md)** - Complete guide for building connectors

 > **Note:** This is the Go SDK.
-We are developing SDKs for 8 additional languages (Python, JavaScript/TypeScript, Java, C#, Rust, PHP, Ruby, Kotlin).
+We are developing SDKs for 10 additional languages (Python, JavaScript/TypeScript/Node.js, Java, C#, Rust, PHP, Ruby, Kotlin, C/C++, Groovy).
 All SDKs will use the same FlatBuffers IPC protocol for seamless interoperability.

 ---